 Virtually every company involved in global trade feels the impact.
 Businesses around the world are impacted by reductions in output, labor, and production disruptions.
-Most authorities are warning organizations to prepare for the long haul.
+As B2B businesses are preparing for long-term effects of the crisis, they have many unanswered questions.
 Here is what you can do right now to mitigate the impact of coronavirus on your eCommerce business:

 - Remember your B2B customers and their customers are relying on you to run smoothly.
 Synchronize your business systems and distribution centers to ensure online product information is constantly updated in real-time.

 - Clearly mark out of stock items and ensure they cannot be ordered.
 During times of uncertainty, customers need the reassurance that items are in stock and will be shipped if they are ordered.
 If items are out of stock, provide a realistic ship date.